ivanovp/pico_test_vscode_debug/README.md

 # pico_test_vscode_debug
-Raspberry Pi Pico example which can be debugged under VSCode using Picoprobe.
+This is an example project which shows how to debug Raspberry Pi Pico under VSCode using Picoprobe.
 This document references package names of Arch Linux, on other OSs they will be called differently and different commands might be needed to for installation...